Camera Focus Chart

 Print on high-resolution photo paper with a matte finish, for example, Canon's MP-101 if you can.

-The version you print is promising if your autofocus system can't capture the gray, though this test is only the start.
+The print version is promising if your autofocus system can't capture the gray, though this test is only the start.
 Make sure you confirm the same in actual conditions upon positioning your focus chart for accurate imaging.

 Assuming your camera and lenses have accurate focus during autofocusing is unwise.
-It would help if you calibrated your camera lenses for precise focus and sharp images.
-If you never examine your lenses, you may have to conduct focus calibration.
+It would help calibrate your camera lenses for precise focus and sharp images.
+If you never examine your lenses, you may conduct focus calibration.

-Calibrating camera lenses is pretty straightforward whether you do this often or are calibrating your lenses for the first time.
+Calibrating camera lenses is pretty straightforward whether you do this often or calibrate your lenses first.

-During camera lens focus calibration, it isn't a must to get lots of equipment.
+It isn't a must to get lots of equipment during camera lens focus calibration.
 A focus pyramid and a few minutes are all that is necessary to correct your lenses.
-You can even use a paper and ruler though a focus pyramid still does excellent work.
+You can even use a paper and ruler though a focus pyramid still works excellently.

 Focus on your pyramid's central line as you look through the viewfinder.
 Shoot with your lens positioned on the widest aperture.
 Press play, then zoom in to determine where your camera's focus hits.